evernym/sgl/docs/tutorial.md

 To use SGL, follow this pattern:

 1. Name the privileges that are relevant to your problem domain.
-2. Choose criteria that govern how the privileges apply to your use cases.
+2. Choose conditions that govern how the privileges apply to your use cases.
 3. Write rules that express your decisions.
 4. Assign properties to the principals that need privileges.